 - When Waiting for Godot made its American debut in Miami, its marketing prominently featured stars Bert Lahr (The Cowardly Lion) and Tom Ewell (from The Seven-Year Itch).
 Posters declared the play to be "the laugh sensation of two continents."

 - An egregious example is the trailer for the third Arfenhouse movie.
-The actual movie turned out to be a few seconds long (not counting credits) and was a Take That to all the creator's fans who were nagging him to deliver on his promise of a sequel, though real sequels were eventually made.
+The actual movie turned out to be a few seconds long (not counting credits) and was a Take That, Audience! to all the creator's fans who were nagging him to deliver on his promise of a sequel, though real sequels were eventually made.

 - Parodied by Legendary Frog in the One Ring to Rule Them All: Special Edition, in which a "One Ring 3" Teaser includes shout outs to the movie Speed, the Incredible Hulk, and Charlie's Angels.
 Lampshaded by Sauron, who asks "Will any of this be in the actual movie?"
 His goblin assistant, Wayne, tells him that it'll all be cut in post-production.

-- The difference here is that Red vs. Blue trailers are more like prelude episodes than actual previews.
+- The season 7 trailer for Red vs. Blue showed both Church and Tex watching over the Red and Blue teams in Valhalla.
+Neither actually appears in that season.
+In fact, according to Word of God, the "original" Church actually died at the end of the last season, so it seems likely Tex did as well.
+The difference here is that Red vs. Blue trailers are more like prelude episodes than actual previews.
 The season 7 trailer contained no footage from later episodes because it wasn't supposed to.
 Church and Tex seem to have been inserted into it to encourage Wild Mass Guessing as to what unseen role they may have had in the season.

-- If you aren't familiar with Sluggy Freelance then the first half of this video would have you convinced that the comic revolves around...
-Well a relatively minor side character.
+- If you aren't familiar with Sluggy Freelance, then the first half of this video would have you convinced that the comic revolves around... well, a relatively minor side character.
 After that it breaks down into half a dozen tiny trailers not to be entirely trusted, before finally giving up and summarizing the comic in one sentence.

 - Not a trailer, but a preview fragment.
 These 2 panels give the impression that the heroes of Swords and Sausages are going to wake up in bed together, naked, under the same blanket.
 The full page reveals that Tor was only shirtless and Silver slept fully dressed — her hair partially obscured her vest, which has the same colour as Tor's pants.